 There are probably certain things you just know about yourself – like whether or not you’d be cut out for daring interplanetary exploration.
 Personally, I can confidently say that I wouldn’t be much good.
 NASA ain’t calling.

-Only in the jumbled Alien franchise, it seems I’d actually be well-qualified.
+However, in the Alien franchise, it seems I’d be well-qualified.
 In Interstellar the crew represent the best of humanity; they’re the bravest, the best scientific minds.
 Compare this to the inept crew of Prometheus, and the hardscrabble, quotable marines of Aliens.
 Truth is, Xenomorph Expedition’s workforce are never exactly first draft.
 No offence, Ripley, ma’am.

 This brings us to the Covenant, a beautiful hunk of a ship that houses a crew made up of married couples, all jolted out of hypersleep following a neutrino burst.
 (Yes I’m going to totally pretend I know what that is.)
 Playing nursemaid is Walter (Michael Fassbender), the nice android brother/updated model to Prometheus’ smarmy malcontent David.